Nicole ‘Snooki’ Polizzi Shares Adorable Clip Of Herself: ‘It’s Snowing’

 — Nicole Polizzi (@snooki) December 9, 2020

 “Is there a baby in there?
-Cool…but I kinda meant is the empty stroller a message that there’s a baby actually in ‘there’!!” asked one fan.
+Cool…but I kinda meant is the empty stroller a message that there’s a baby actually in ‘there’!!” tweeted one fan.

 “I live in Florida, so I will never see snow,” lamented another Twitter user.

-“It’s also snowing right now in Montreal, Canada,” a third devotee declared, including a blue frozen smiley.
+“It’s also snowing right now in Montreal, Canada,” a third devotee tweeted, including a blue frozen smiley.

-“Oh, now you’re a meteorologist,” teased a fourth follower.
+“Oh, now you’re a meteorologist,” teased a fourth Twitter follower.

 Polizzi regularly shares details about her life on social media.
-The Inquistr previously reported that the mother shared a sweet selfie of herself with two of her young children, and she let her followers know what she felt the most grateful for during the holiday season this year.
+The Inquisitr previously reported that the mother shared a sweet selfie with two of her young children, and she let her followers know what she felt the most grateful for during the holiday season this year.